Funding Opportunities

 OUR Research Travel Awards

-OUR Travel Awards fund undergraduate researchers for up to $500 for travel to conduct research, where permitted by University policy.
+OUR Research Travel Awards fund undergraduate researchers for up to $500 for travel to conduct research, where permitted by University policy.
 Awards may be used to pay for travel, parking, meals, and lodging while away from UConn.
 Applications are reviewed on a rolling basis and awards are made until funds are exhausted.
 (In other words, apply early!)

 OUR Supply Awards